Talavera pottery (Talavera Poblana) is a Mexican and Spanish pottery tradition from Talavera de la Reina, in Spain.

 Several temporary and traveling exhibits of certain themes have been created from these permanent collections.
 One of these was called “El Aguila en la Historia de Mexico” (The Eagle in the History of Mexico).
 The forty-two-piece exhibit was sponsored by the Senate of Mexico to show how the eagle symbol has been used in the country throughout its history.

 This exhibit was sponsored in honor of the Bicentennial of Independence in 2010.
-These ceramics were chosen because of their combination of art and utility.
+These ceramics were chosen because they combined art and utility.
 Eagles depicted include that of Mexico’s coat of arms, as well as those of political figures such as José María Morelos y Pavón and Porfirio Díaz, and those used by institutions such as the Royal and Pontifical University of Mexico and the Mexican Senate itself.

-Another exhibit in Mexico centered on the creation of maps using Talavera tile.
+Another exhibit in Mexico centered on the creation of maps using Talavera tiles.
 Most tiles during the colonial period were decorated with flowers and landscapes but a significant number were painted to create murals with maps.
-Those that survive show how a number of cities developed over the colonial period.
+Those that survive show how several cities developed over the colonial period.

 Eight of the most representative 16th-century Talavera tilemaps were at the El Carmen Museum at an exhibit called “Cartografia: Una Vision en Talavera del Mexico Colonial” (Cartography: A Talavera Vision of Colonial Mexico).